 Games that have two types of movement going on at once, such as head bob (as you walk your view slightly bobs up and down) and weapon bob (as you walk your weapon moves up and down) make me sick every single time.

 Eric Qualls, via about.com

-As well as field of view, other differences between what the eye sees and brain is expecting can also be enough to completely prevent play.
+As well as field of view, other differences between what the eye sees and brain is expecting can also be enough to completely prevent play, particularly in VR.
 The more differences implemented the greater the chance of issues.

 These can be highly desirable for aesthetic and immersion reasons, but if including them, provide an option for people to turn them off.